 Note: The intent of this list of primary duties is to provide a representative summary of the major duties and responsibilities of this job.
 Incumbents perform other related duties assigned.
 Specific duties and responsibilities may vary based upon departmental needs.

-Other: Except for qualifications established by law, additional related experience and formal education in which one has gained the work of the job class may be substituted for the education or experience requirement on a year-for-year basis with 30 college credits being equivalent to one year of experience.
+Other: Except for qualifications established by law, additional related experience and formal education in which one has gained the knowledge, skills, and abilities required for full performance of the work of the job class may be substituted for the education or experience requirement on a year for year basis with 30 college credits being equivalent to one year of experience.

 ü Ability to establish and maintain effective working relationships.

-ü Ability to write reports and maintain records.
+ü Ability to maintain accurate and up to date case records.

 Hiring Range: Commensurate with education and experience